Pearls from artists* # 267

 Comments are welcome!

 Posted on September 27, 2017, in An Artist's Life, Inspiration, Pearls from Artists, Photography, Quotes and tagged "At The Lightning Field", "the work", art critic, commitment, David Bourdon, De Maria, Laura Raicovich, New Mexico, Quemado, response, sculpture, spectator, The Lightning Field.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 267.